mattmacpherson/DashBlocker/README.md

 # DeadDash

-## Fight AI-generated spam: Instantly filter out tweets with em-dashes from your timeline.
+## Fight AI-generated spam: Hide word-bound em dashes from your timeline.

-DeadDash is a browser extension that helps you clean up your X timeline by automatically hiding posts that contain em-dashes (—), which are frequently used in AI-generated content.
+DeadDash is a browser extension designed to tidy up your X timeline by automatically hiding posts containing **word-bound em dashes** (e.g., word—word).
+This specific pattern is frequently found in AI-generated content.

+* **Precise Filtering**: Only posts containing em dashes directly connecting words (word—word) will be hidden.
+* **Avoid False Positives**: Posts with standalone em dashes, punctuation-bound em dashes, or stylistic uses are not affected.

+Enjoy a cleaner timeline without sacrificing the genuine posts you love.

 ## Features